Baggage Restrictions: Airline Rules for Carry-On and Checked Bags

 Large boxes not allowed without approval

 💡 Real Tip for Kababayans: Weigh your pasalubong before heading home.
 Many OFWs pay high fees because of extra chocolates, noodles, and toiletries.
-Pack wisely and balance your bags before check-in.
+Pack wisely, balance your bags, and book affordable flights on Trip.com to make your journey smoother and stress-free.

 Ninoy Aquino International Airport

-Keep your valuables in your hand-carry, pack liquids in checked baggage, and follow your airline’s rules carefully.
-Planning ahead helps you travel light, stay comfortable, and enjoy your trip without stress.
+Keep your valuables, documents, and electronics in your hand-carry bag, pack liquids in checked baggage, and always follow your airline’s guidelines.
+Planning ahead lets you travel light, stay comfortable, and enjoy your trip without stress.

 • How many bags can I bring on a plane?